 I don’t get that.

 Whether we like it our not, we live in a politicized culture right now.
-We’re in the midst of something on the same scale as the American Revolution or the Civil War which I’ve mentioned in my Prudent and Prepared videos.
+We’re in the midst of something on the same scale as the American Revolution or the Civil War.
 To think that people going through those historic times never discussed the various points of view or got into arguments over aspects of it is ludicrous.
 We know they did.
 We know that family members literally took up arms against each other.
 The Civil War ripped families apart.
 But to take a stand today against blatant evil or the undermining of our constitution is seen as uncivil or hateful.

 Why do we think we have the luxury or even the responsibility to stay silent?
 Don’t we look back with gratitude on the men and women who risked everything in order to give us the freedom we have today?
 If we stay silent so as not to offend people, we’re not living up to the example given to us by those who went before.
 We’re giving in to the bullies and the weak who are unable or unwilling to defend the freedoms they enjoy and take for granted.
 We’re allowing the immature and selfish who would gladly destroy our heritage make us cower in silence.

 It’s disgusting that we allow ourselves to be censored in this way.

 Setting Up Political and Cultural Forum Area

 It means this.
 I’ve decided that this website has my name on it and it’s going to contain whatever I want it to contain.
 I’ve tried over and over again to appease the people who want no controversial topics just like I tried to appease the highly partisan secular gifted/2e community by not talking about my faith.

 I can’t do it.
 And I won’t do it.